 1. Role Model Appropriately

-Often, leaders don’t realize the impact their behavior can have on shaping organization culture.
+Often, leaders don’t realize the impact their behavior can have on shaping organizational culture.
 An offhand remark or a dismissive attitude can speak volumes.
 Be personally committed to modeling behavior that supports an ethical culture, even when you think no one will know.

 2. Hold Yourself and Others Accountable